Political Philosophy: The Fusion of Ideas

 Democratic Participation

-Strong democracy requires active citizen participation, transparent governance, and accountable leadership rooted in constitutional values.
+Strong democracy requires active citizen participation with responsibility, transparent governance, and accountable leadership rooted in constitutional values.

 Sustainable Development